 Events and Projects:

-at Rest project has broken ground and is in the works today.
+The Eagles at Rest project has broken ground and is in the works today.
 The groundbreaking, although was a little cold, was a wonderful event.
 Thanks to all of those that were able to attend the event.
-Metro Council Commission President: Jim King, District 6 Commissioner: Dr. Barbara Shanklin, President: Stephen Williams and Cemetery Committee Curator: Donald Goodwin, NABVETS National Chaplin: Bishop McClendon, NABVETS VI Commander: Shedrick Jones, State Commander: Irvin Lyons, Chapter Commanders - Chapter #23, Terry Robinson Sr. - Chapter #70, Rodney Crockett - Chapter #56 and other guest.
+Metro Council Commission President: Jim King, District 6 Commissioner: Dr. Barbara Shanklin, Forest Home Cemetery President: Stephen Williams and Cemetery Committee Curator: Donald Goodwin, NABVETS National Chaplin: Bishop McClendon, NABVETS Region VI Commander: Shedrick Jones, State Commander: Rev. Dr. James Thurman, Chapter Commanders James Thurman - Chapter #23, Richard Ware. - Chapter #70, Rodney Crockett - Chapter #56 and other guest.

 Thanks again to Evans Monument Company for the wonderful work that they are doing to restore those headstones that are in need of repair.
 We are coming together to put together the pieces and honor those who served and have run their last race, but never to be forgotten.
 Below is a before and after of a couple of the veteran headstones in the cemetery.

 You can view the cemetery website at: Forest Home Cemetery .